Frank O'Bannon

-Background
+Early life and education

 O'Bannon was a native of Corydon, Indiana (the first state capital of Indiana), where his family owned the Corydon Democrat, the town's newspaper.
 His father, Robert Presley O'Bannon, served in the Indiana House of Representatives and later served in the Indiana Senate.
 His mother was the former Faith Dropsey.
-Frank was also the great-grandson of Presley Neville O'Bannon, a First Lieutenant in the United States Marine Corps who was the first to raise the US flag on foreign soil in a time of war, on April 27, 1805, during the Tripoli Campaign in the First Barbary War.
-He attended Indiana University, where he played one season of basketball for the Hoosiers.
-At IU, he was president of the Zeta Chapter of the Phi Gamma Delta fraternity.
-He earned a B.A. in government in 1952, and a J.D. in 1957 from the Indiana University School of Law – Bloomington.
+Frank's great-grandfather was named for his uncle, Presley Neville O'Bannon, a First Lieutenant in the United States Marine Corps who was the first to raise the US flag on foreign soil in a time of war, on April 27, 1805, during the Tripoli Campaign in the First Barbary War.
+He attended Indiana University Bloomington, where he played one season of basketball for the Hoosiers.
+At Indiana University, he was president of the Zeta chapter of the Phi Gamma Delta fraternity.
+He earned a Bachelor of Arts in government in 1952, and a Juris Doctor in 1957 from the Indiana University School of Law.

-He also spent two years in the United States Air Force.
-While at IU, he met his wife, Judith Asmus, on a blind date and they married in 1957.
+He also spent two years in the United States Air Force and became a first lieutenant.
+While at Indiana University, he met his wife, Judith Asmus, on a blind date.
+They married in 1957, and had three children.
 Following law school, he opened a law office in Corydon, was chairman of the board of the family newspaper publishing firm (a position he held until the time of his death), and was a member of the board of the Corydon Savings and Loan.